4 Do Files

 log using first.log, replace

-The replace option tells Stata it's okay to replace previous versions of that file.
-Specifying the .log extension tell Stata you want a plain text log, which can be used by many programs.
+The replace option tells Stata it’s okay to replace previous versions of that file.
+Specifying the .log extension tells Stata you want a plain text log, which can be used by many programs.

-Another key to reproducibility is always starting with a blank slate, so the next command should be:
+Another key to reproducibility is to always start with a blank slate, so the next command should be:

 clear all